The corporate income tax is levied on business profits of C-corporations (named after the relevant subchapter of the IRS

 The Census Bureau reports Ohio and South Dakota collected corporate income tax revenue in 2020 even though neither state had a broad-based corporate income tax because both levy special taxes on financial institutions.
 The resulting revenue is less than 1 percent of state and local general revenue in both states.
 Nevada, Texas, Washington, and Wyoming had no corporate income tax revenue in 2020.

-In 2021, top state corporate income tax rates range from 2.5 percent in North Carolina to 9.99 percent in Pennsylvania.
+In 2023, top state corporate income tax rates range from 2.5 percent in North Carolina to 9.8 percent in Minnesota.

 Most states use the federal definition of corporate income as the starting point for their state corporate income tax.
 States do deviate from the federal rules in some instances—for example, states use various rules for the treatment of net operating losses—but state corporate taxable income mostly mirrors federal taxable income.
 States use many federal corporate income tax definitions and rules in their tax code so they can benefit from the federal administration and enforcement of the corporate income tax.

 State Tax and Economic Review